kristinaleilani/kristinaleilani.github.io/_projects/2018-02-30-CoralRestoration.md

 _Pictured above: The Nature Conservancy's land-based coral nursery in St. Croix, USVI_

-## Parental effects to improve outplant fitness
+## Finding adaptive genetic variants to improve fitness of coral outplants

-Quick synopsis

-Through a combination of common garden experiments and transplant experiments in the field, ...
+Through spawning and conducting reciprocal crosses to produce new genetic variation and explore heritability of environmental adaptations.
+Through a combination of common gardens and transplant experiments in the field, I evaluate fitness of coral larvae, recruits, and adult colonies to ... at every life stage.
+Ultimately, I aim to identify parental genotypes containing heritable environmental adaptations for producing a new generation of corals with improved fitness.

 <div class="gallery" data-columns="3">
 	<img src="/images/tile recruit (1).jpg">
 	<img src="/images/Outplant_recruit.JPG">
 	<img src="/images/One_year_zoomed.jpg">
 </div>
 _Pictured above: (Left) Newly settled coral recruits on artificial substrate.
-(Middle) Multiple substrates, each containing multiple coral recruits, strung on a rod and outplanted to the reef to undergo selection in the field.
-(Right) A coral recruit surviving on an overgrown substrate, retrieved from the selection experiment after one year in the field.
-Survivors such as these provide genetic insights to adaptations that are important for the longevity of coral outplants._
+(Middle) Multiple substrates on a rod, each containing multiple coral recruits, outplanted to the reef to undergo selection in the field.
+(Right) A coral recruit surviving on an overgrown substrate, retrieved after one year in the field.
+Survivors such as these provide genetic insights to adaptations that can improve fitness of coral outplants._

-You can create lists:

-* Simple bulleted lists
-* Like this one
-* Are cool

-And:

-1. Numbered lists
-2. Like this other one
-3. Are great too

-And footnotes[^1], which link to explanations[^2] at the bottom of the page[^3].

-[^1]: Beautiful modern, minimal theme design.
-[^2]: Powerful features to show off your work.
-[^3]: Maintained and supported by the theme developer.

-You can throw in some horizontal rules too:
+This work is funded by [The Nature Conservancy](https://www.nature.org/en-us/about-us/where-we-work/caribbean/virgin-islands/) in the U.S. Virgin Islands

 ---

 ### Finding genes for thermal regulation

-Ds9 explanation

-*See what we did there?
-Code and syntax highlighting is built-in too!*

-Change the number inside the 'columns' setting to create different types of gallery for all kinds of purposes.
-You can even click on each image to seamlessly enlarge it on the page.
+Thermally induced coral bleaching is a major cause of reef decline in the Great Barrier Reef of Australia.
+However, the diversity of reef environments could be a source of thermally adaptive genetic variants.
+I am exploring genes under selection across a latitudinal gradient in the Great Barrier Reef to identify genes that may be important for thermal regulation in corals.
+I am also evaluating the importance of putatively adaptive genes through changes in gene expression from a reciprocal transplant experiment across latitudes.

 ---

 ### Broader impacts

-Here's another gallery with only one column, which creates a carousel slide-show instead.

-A nice little feature: the carousel only advances when it is in view, so your visitors won't scroll down to find it half way through your images.
+These projects aim to identify adaptive genotypes to improve fitness of coral outplants.
+Using adaptive variants in sexual propogation of corals (aka "assisted gene flow") can facilitate evolution to global change.
+The direct outcomes of these projects will support restoration efforts through: 1) defining environmental barriers to gene flow for guiding spatial arrangement of outplanted corals, and 2) choosing optimal parental colonies for coral breeding.

 <div class="gallery" data-columns="1">
 	<img src="/images/Orpheus_research_boat.JPG">